kevintruong/til/HW0.md

 - Are tabs or spaces used in Makefiles?
 - What are the differences between heap and stack memory?
 - Are there other kinds of memory in a process?

+### Optional (Just for fun)
+- Convert your a song lyrics into System Programming and C code covered in this wiki book and share on Piazza.
+- Find, in your opinion the best and worst C code on the web and post the link to Piazza
+- Write a short C program with a deliberate subtle C bug and post it on Piazza to see if others can spot your bug